AlexReaction/alexreaction.github.io/_posts/2022-03-15-Digital_Receipts.md

 why it extremly difficult to implement new changes to a register system.
 The register system would need some way to accept a QR code which is presented on the customers phone and then send a email / the receipt to the email addres or the profile that is associated with the QR code.

+<h2>How I would tackle this</h2>
+Personally I would not do much different than the apps with the QR-code approach.
+This seems to be the best way to enable costumer to receive the receipt digitaly on a smarthphone.
+However I would try to convince the suermarkets to continue using their own app and also providing costumers "my" QR code so that everyone can decide what suits them best.

 <h2>Conclusion</h2>